q2g/ngx-customscrollbar/README.md

 ### ngxCustomScrollbarOverflowY

-structural directive, controls visibility of scrollbar lice css property overflow-x, possible values are **none**, **scroll** or **auto**.
+structural directive, controls visibility of scrollbar like css property overflow-x, possible values are **none**, **scroll** or **auto**.
 Default value is **auto**.
 If **none** is set container will not be scrollable anymore.

 @example